 He has been taught Space Station systems in full-size mockups, where he learnt how everything works – and how to fix systems in case of breakdowns.
 He also learned how to run experiments and technology demonstrations, and got to know every corner of Europe’s Columbus laboratory.

 Thomas learnt to use the robotic arm to help dock spacecraft visiting the Station.
-There is a high chance he will be involved in berthing one of the US commercial supply spacecraft vehicles – Dragon or Cygnus.
+He was involved in berthing one of the US commercial supply spacecraft vehicles – Dragon and Cygnus.

 He prepared for spacewalks in huge water tanks to get as close as he could to working in weightlessness outside the Station.
-If the opportunity arises, he is fully qualified to venture into outer space.
+He was fully qualified to venture into outer space.
+During Principia Thomas carried out two spacewalks to improve and maintain the Space Station.

 Space on ground

-To prepare for spaceflight, Thomas took part in mock missions that rehearse aspects of what he can expect during Proxima.
+To prepare for spaceflight, Thomas took part in mock missions that rehearse aspects of what he could expect during Proxima.

 Thomas joined underwater exploration missions to a simulated asteroid at Aquarius, the world’s only undersea research station.
 Much like in space, he had to deal with a confined living space and total reliance on life support systems – 20 m below the sea surface off the coast of Florida, USA instead of 400 km above our planet.